svedel/greattunes/README.md

 Easy-to-use Bayesian optimization library made available for either closed-loop or user-driven (manual) optimization of either known or unknown objective functions.
 Drawing on `PyTorch` (`GPyTorch`), `BOTorch` and with proprietary extensions.

-For a short primer on Bayesian optimization, see [this section](#a-primer-on-bayesian-optimization)
+A short primer on Bayesian optimization is provided in [this section](#a-primer-on-bayesian-optimization).

 ## Features